Delta3-Studio/Backdash/docfx/docs/troubleshooting.md

 #### Implement a DesyncHandler

-a `DesyncHandler` will help you to handle whenever a desync happens in a `SyncTest` session.
+A `DesyncHandler` will help you handle whenever a desync happens in a `SyncTest` session.

-As example, a `DesyncHandler` that uses [DiffPlex](https://github.com/mmanela/diffplex) to print on the console the state diff when a desync occurs:
+For example, a `DesyncHandler` that uses [DiffPlex](https://github.com/mmanela/diffplex) to print on the console The state diff when a desync occurs:

 ```csharp
 using Backdash;